Long Range Transportation Plan (LRTP)

 The HRMPO amended the LRTP in May 2018.
 The Amendment focused on a revised list of roadway, walking and bicycling vision projects for Harrisonburg, Rockingham County, and the Towns of Bridgewater, Dayton and Mt.
 Crawford.
 Projects and their costs have been evaluated and scored to indicate their benefit to the region, as shown in Appendix D. This Amendment is intended to inform decision‐makers and the community of effective transportation investments for the next 25 years.

-To review the current approved Long Range Transportation Plan (the files have been split up due to file size):
+To review the current approved Long Range Transportation Plan: